 For instance, piercings like the helix, anti-helix, forward helix and industrial are more painful to sleep on because lying on them puts a lot of direct pressure on the piercings, whereas other piercings that are placed further inside the ear like the conch, daith and rook are less painful as they are more protected.

 Also, piercings like the tragus and the daith look swell, but because they obstruct your ear canal you will potentially be unable to use things like earphones or earplugs while they're healing.

 Tip: If your painful piercings are getting in the way of your shut-eye, try sleeping on a travel neck pillow with your ear in the hole!

 Facial piercings like the nose, septum, lip or eyebrow are becoming trendier, seen lately on FKA Twigs, Zoë Kravitz and Miley Cyrus.
-These piercings are often more intimidating because it's, well, on your face, which leaves most people either unconvinced about whether they would suit it or concerned about potential scarring.
+These piercings are often more intimidating because they're, well, on your face, which leaves most people either unconvinced about whether they would suit it or concerned about potential scarring.